How to manage remote workers

 Even with an in-person team, not having documented processes can cause problems, and those problems balloon when you’re working on a remote team.
 When people aren’t all in the same location, Suzie can’t just pop by and ask a question about what Step 3 was supposed to be.
 Instead, she has to send an email or post a question on Slack, and then wait for a response before she can move forward with the project, which can bottleneck an entire work day if there isn’t an established process.

-You can use tools like Skitch or Jing to document processes, and Evernote or Google Docs to store them online (all tools covered in our article on team tools for remote workers).
+You can use tools like Skitch to document processes, and Evernote or Google Docs to store them online (all tools covered in our article on team tools for remote workers).
 Send links to all the documentation as part of employee on-boarding so that new hires know to check there first before asking questions.

 Create a virtual water cooler